Julius Randle NBA Playoffs Player Props: Knicks vs. Cavaliers

-The New York Knicks, Julius Randle included, take on the Cleveland Cavaliers at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+Julius Randle and the rest of the New York Knicks take on the Cleveland Cavaliers in the NBA Playoffs on Sunday, at 1:00 PM ET.

-In this piece we'll examine Randle's stats and trends, helping you with your prop bets.
+With prop bets available for Randle, let's break down some stats and trends to help you find good wagers.

 Julius Randle Prop Bets vs. the Cavaliers